 Home Assistant Supervised dependencies

-- Debian Linux Debian 10 aka Buster (no derivatives)
+- Debian Linux 11 aka Bullseye (no derivatives) or Debian Linux 10 aka Buster (Buster will be deprecated soon)

 - Docker – we will cover this in details in a minute.